adams-cool-org/ssha3/docs/files.md

 ---

 All files related to the Small Sewer Hydraulic Analysis (SSHA) tool are described below.
-File paths are relative to this directory on the LAMP drive:
+File paths are relative to this directory on the LAMP drive in the Hydraulic Studies folder.
-> \\\PWDHQR2\Data\Planning &amp; Research\Linear Asset Management Program\Water Sewer Projects Initiated\03 GIS Data\Hydraulic Studies

 <hr>

 * **Small Sewer Capacity.mxd**: ArcMap file in which the SSHA tool is run
 * **Small_Sewer_Capacity.gdb**: Geodatabase containing data and SSHA results